Dendroidal Segal spaces and infinity-operads: Locally constant simplicial dendroidal sets

 for any integer $n\geq 0$ and any map $A\To B$ in $K$. \end{prop}

 \begin{cor} The cofibrations of the simplicial Reedy model category structure on $\sdset$ are the termwise normal monomorphisms of dendroidal sets. \end{cor}

-\begin{proof} As both $\Omega$ and $\Delta$ are skeletal categories in the sense of \cite[8.1.1]{Ci3}, so is there product \cite[8.1.7]{Ci3}.
+\begin{proof} It is well known that any Reedy cofibration is a termwise cofibration.
+Therefore, it is sufficient to prove that any termwise normal monomorphism is a cofibration of the simplicial Reedy model category structure on $\sdset$.
+As both $\Omega$ and $\Delta$ are skeletal categories in the sense of \cite[8.1.1]{Ci3}, so is there product \cite[8.1.7]{Ci3}.
 Moreover, for any integer $n\geq 0$ and any tree $T$, the boundary of the representable presheaf $\smp{n}\times\Omega[T]$ is nothing but the presheaf $\partial\smp{n}\times\Omega[T]\cup \smp{n}\times\partial\Omega[T]$.
 Therefore, the Reedy cofibrations of $\sdset$ are the normal monomorphisms in the absolute sense (see \cite[8.1.30 and 8.1.35]{Ci3} for $A=\cats\times\Omega$).
-It is easily seen that those are precisely the termwise normal monomorphisms. \end{proof}
+Thus Reedy cofibrations are precisely the monomorphisms $X\to Y$ in $\sdset$ such that, for any integer $n\geq 0$ and any tree $T$, any non-degenerate element $y\in Y_{n,T}$ which does not belong to the image of $X_{n,T}$ has a trivial stabilizer in $\mathrm{Aut}(([n],T))=\mathrm{Aut}(T)$.
+On the other hand, a monomorphism of simplicial dendroidal sets $X\to Y$ is termwise normal if and only if, for any integer $n\geq 0$ and any tree $T$, any element $y\in Y_{n,T}$ which does not belong to the image of $X_{n,T}$ has a trivial stabilizer.
+Therefore, any termwise normal monomorphism is a Reedy cofibration. \end{proof}

 \begin{paragr} In the sequel, we shall simply call \emph{normal monomorphisms} the cofibrations of the simplicial Reedy model category structure on $\sdset$. \end{paragr}

 \begin{rem} Any fibrant object of the simplicial Reedy model category on $\sdset$ is termwise fibrant (\emph{i.e.} is termwise an $\infty$-operad). \end{rem}